CityU-AIM-Group/HTD/README.md

 # HTD: Heterogeneous Task Decoupling for Two-stage Object Detection

+## Environment

+mmcv-full: 1.2.1
+mmdet: 2.7
+torch: 1.6.0
+cudatoolkit: 10.0

+We didn't use the compiled mmcv package, and git and compile it using the local GPU following the installation instruction.

-## Installation
+## Get start
 This work is based on the mmdetection framework.
-Please refer to [get_started.md](https://github.com/open-mmlab/mmdetection/blob/master/docs/get_started.md) for installation.
+Please refer to [get_started.md](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md) for installation.

-## Get start
 Please follow the official instruction of [mmdetection](https://mmdetection.readthedocs.io/en/latest/) and use our config files (configs/htd/...) to run the code.

 ## COCO test-dev evaluation